-The Web has been rapidly "deepened" by massive databases online and current search engines do not reach most of the data on the Internet [4].
-While the surface Web has linked billions of static HTML pages, a far more significant amount of information is believed to be "hidden" in the deep Web, behind the query forms of searchable databases, as Figure 1(a) conceptually illustrates.
-Such information may not be accessible through static URL links because they are assembled into Web pages as responses to queries submitted through the query interface of an underlying database.
-Because current search engines cannot effectively crawl databases, such data remains largely hidden from users (thus often also referred to as the invisible or hidden Web).
-Using overlap analysis between pairs of search engines, it was estimated in [1] that 43,000-96,000 "deep Web sites" and an informal estimate of 7,500 terabytes of data exist-500 times larger than the surface Web.
+Today's search engines do not reach most of the data on the Internet- The Web has been rapidly "deepened" by massive databases online [1]: While the surface Web has linked billions of static HTML pages, it is believed that a far more significant amount of information is "hidden" in the deep Web, behind the query forms of searchable databases, as Figure 1(a) conceptually illustrates.
+Such information may not be accessible through static URL links- They are assembled into Web pages as responses to queries submitted through the "query interface" of an underlying database.
+Because current search engines cannot effectively "crawl" databases, such data is believed to be "invisible," and thus remain largely "hidden" from users (thus often also referred to as the invisible or hidden Web.).
+Using overlap analysis between pairs of search engines, a July 2000 white paper [2] estimated 43,000-96,000 "deep Web sites" and an informal estimate of 7,500 terabytes of data- 500 times larger than the surface Web.